yefeiw/foodDeliveryService/README.md

 ### Key Domains
 There are these several key domains in this project:

-1. demo.domain.Restaurant
+1. Restaurant

 The restaurant is associated to one menu with multiple items.
-It stores all completed payment and provides estimated delivery time.

 2. Order

-Each payment contains the items ordered, quantity and unit price for each, address of the customer and the restaurant, and special instructions.
+Each order contains the items ordered, quantity and the total prices, address of the customer and the restaurant, and special instructions.

+When the order is created, it enters a pending state and payment service will be notified.

+When the order is completed, the delivery time will be shown as part of the order

 3. Payment

-Each payment has a payment ID and a timestamp.
-If the payment is not successful for any reason, the payment ID will be an empty string.
+Each payment is mapped 1-to-1 to the order.
+Each payment will be consumed internally and will randomly be successful or failed.

+When a payment is updated, the status (success or failure) will notify order service to update the relevant order ID.

 ### Rest API Diagram
 * Note: The optional parameters are listed as()